Sunday April 5, 2020

 Beginner Split: All Sport and Expert classes will stay right at the intersection of Haystack Trail and continue past the substation and head for White Oak Ridge Trail (see below).

 Beginners will go left onto Haystack Trail, take Haystack Trail to Log Jam Trail where they will go left onto Log Jam and follow it to Collar Bone Trail.
 They will go right onto Collar Bone and follow it out to Walter Taitt Trail and then back toward the parking lot on the blacktop road they started on.
 In the parking lot riders will go to the right of Cabin (Museum) across the bridge along the creek, across the second bridge and to the finish line.
-(A fraction over 7 miles).
+About 7.5 Miles 760 Feet elevation gain.

 Sport and Expert: After going past power sub station, riders will cross Volcano Road onto White Oak Ridge Trail.
 Follow White Oak Ridge Trail to the blacktop road and onto Gary's Grind.
-After the long downhill on Gary's Grind riders will go right, across a bridge and onto Little Gnarly Trail.
-Near the end of Little Gnarly Trail, just before the boardwalk and after the very tight downhill switchbacks, riders will go right onto the newly completed Sand Hill Trail.
+Follow Gary’s Grind to the new Pumphouse Trail.
+At the bottom of the downhill of Pumphouse, turn right and follow the creek back to Gary’s Grind and go across a bridge and onto Little Gnarly Trail.
+Shortly after the ramp jump on little gnarly, riders will go right onto the newly completed extension of Sand Hill Trail.
 This trail will follow the ridgeline and bring you into the old picnic area before climbing up to the field on an elevated boardwalk.
 At the top of the hill watch for the trail to go right.
 Riders go down off the Moon and dive back into the woods following this newest addition back where it drops down through a couple switchbacks and a short steep section where they will go right onto Trip To The Moon Trail.
 Riders follow Trip to the Moon Trail to Copperhead Trail and do nearly the entire Copperhead Loop.
 About ••• the way around Copperhead Loop the Course Splits.
 (Copperhead at Ratsnake).

 Sport Classes : Will take a hard left, staying on Copperhead, and follow it out to the road near the Marina Parking Lot.
 Go across the road into the parking lot (be careful of vehicle traffic), go left in the Marina Parking Lot and stay to the right of the cabin (Museum), across a bridge, then another and on to the finish line.
-Total approx. 13 miles.
+Total approx. About 15 miles and 1700 feet elevation gain.

 Expert Classes : Will go right at onto Rat Snake Trail and ride around to the gravel road that comes out on Volcano Road near the park maintenance building and proceed around by the torpedo, past the 2nd water stop, and onto what we refer to as the Indian trails, - Tecumseh, Medicine Man and Tomahawk Trails.